Irish Slang Translator

 If you enjoy regional dialects from the British Isles, the Scottish Slang Translator covers a completely different but equally colorful set of expressions.

-For more regional slang from around the world, the Australian Slang Translator and the Cockney Translator are both worth a go.
-The Wikipedia article on Hiberno-English is the best deep dive into how Irish English developed from Gaelic and British influence.
+For more regional slang from around the world, the Australian Slang Translator and the Cockney Translator are both worth a look.

 Frequently Asked Questions